 The same goes for outgoing Filipinos who will be returning to their work abroad.
 This process can lessen the hassle of going back and forth with your agencies, to ensure that all of your records have been properly collected.
 You can simply focus on keeping yourself healthy during quarantine, in preparation for your return to work.

-Step by Step Guide to One Health Pass Registration Online (7 Steps)
+Guide to One Health Pass Registration Process Online (7 Steps)

 Please note that this One Health Pass is a requirement to ALL passengers arriving in the Philippines.
 Whether you are an OFW, a non-OFW, a foreign national, you MUST register in this system.
 Below is a guide on how to apply for the One Health Pass and get your QR code: